GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/06.251-260/05.How-Firm-a-Foundation/docs.md

 ---
+title: |
-title: 255.
-How Firm a Foundation
+    255. How Firm a Foundation - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 255.
+How Firm a Foundation.
+How firm a foundation, ye saints of the Lord,  Is laid for your faith in his excellent word!
+What more can he say than to you he hath said,  Who unto the Saviour for refuge have fled?
+Who unto the Saviour for refuge have fled?
+    keywords:  |
-    keywords: Church Hymnal, How Firm a Foundation, How firm a foundation, ye saints of the Lord,
+        Church Hymnal 1941, adventhymnals, advent hymnals, How Firm a Foundation, How firm a foundation, ye saints of the Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 255. HOW FIRM A FOUNDATION
+####  Church Hymnal 1941,

 ```txt

 1.
 How firm a foundation, ye saints of the Lord,
 Is laid for your faith in his excellent word!